UnKabaraQuiDev/packets4j/README.md

 		this.choice = choice;
 	}

+	// Gets called when using `P4JClient.write(new C2S_CatDogPacket())`
-	public String clientWrite(P4JClient client) {
+	// Returns the value to be sent public String clientWrite(P4JClient client) {
 		System.out.println("Responding to server: "+choice);
 		return this.choice;
 	}

-    public void serverRead(ServerClient sclient, String obj)() {
+	// Gets called when a Server receives this packet from a connected Client public void serverRead(ServerClient sclient, String obj)() {
 		System.out.println("Client answered: "+obj);
 	}